Go to: Main content »

 We will continue on our Safari by descending the Roques d’en Macià trail.
 This slope runs between some spectacular rocky gendarmes watching our movements.
 There are two small drops with a steeper slope, which once crossed will make us pick up speed in order to get on the Costarjàs TQ (6‘), a two-seater ski lift which will take us up to the peak of the Costarjàs mountain.

 The descent once more to the Beret Plain runs along the Costarjàs trail parallel to the ski lift.
 The terrain here is easy and varied, and in some stretches we will have to pick up speed so as to avoid coming to a standstill.
-Once we reach the bottom of the TQ, the Arriu dera Serra begins, which finishes in Blanhiblar, leading us to the Beret Plain.
+Once you reach the bottom of the detachable chairlift, the slope descends along a simple river bed that leads to Blanhiblar, taking us to the last stretch on the way to the Beret Plain.

-From here, you can take a look at the SnowPark located on the left of the trail, where you will be able to see the most daring snowboarders and skiers doing freestyle, jumps, riding on the jibs, and performing spectacular leaps.
+From here, you can take a look at the Boardercross located on the left of the trail, here is where you can see the most daring snowboarders and riders making their way down the spectacular twists, turns and jumps of a formidable toboggan.

 And so we reach the end of the trail, now hardly descending at all.
 We cross the Beret road by the bridge, to make our way finally to the Plain.
 We have to pick up speed on this last stretch and avoid making bends and stopping when we cross the bridge.
 We will all be going very fast at this point.
 Oh, and don’t get scared because the Beret Plain will make sure you slowly lose pace before we get to our next TSD, the Dera Reina*